SammieBarasa77/SammieBarasa/README.md

 Key Trends and Metrics:

 Sales Distribution
-Identified product categories and regions contributing the most and least to total sales.
+Identified product categories and regions that contributed the most and least to total sales.
 Profitability Analysis: Revealed high-performing products and segments, as well as those incurring losses.
 Customer Trends: Highlighted purchasing behaviours and seasonal sales patterns that drive revenue.